Asriths31/WeatherApp/README.md

 ## Features

-- **Five-Day Forecast:** Provides a detailed forecast for the next five days, including temperature, humidity, and weather conditions.
+- **Five-Day Forecast:** Provides a detailed forecast for the next five days, including temperature and weather conditions.It is displayed after submitting a city name
 - **Temperature Unit Toggle:** Users can switch between Fahrenheit and Celsius to view temperatures in their preferred units.

 ## Technologies Used